pczeeuw/Recruitment/README.md

 Download and install Git from https://git-scm.com/downloads (make sure to include Git Bash).

-<h1>Cloning the project<h1>
+<h1>Cloning the project</h1>

 Go to your Sts-working dir in the windows file explorer.
-Right-click and choose 'Git Bash here'.
-Type: git clone https://github.com/pczeeuw/Recruitment.git
+Right-click and choose 'Git Bash here'
+Type: <i>git clone https://github.com/pczeeuw/Recruitment.git</i>

 Wait for the process to finish and go to STS and select File -> Import -> Excisting Maven Project and navigate to the Recruitment dir in your workspace.

 Click import.